-Q.3.8 2021 - July [3] (a) Practical Section a by arrar matches company member ricket Club was formed as a Limited Liability (8 of the Companies Act, 2013 with the object of p nging introductory cricket courses at district lev 5.
+Q.3.8 | 2021 - July [3] (a) | Practical

+State Cricket Club was formed as a Limited Liability Company under Section 8 of the Companies Act, 2013 with the object of promoting cricket by arranging introductory cricket courses at district level and friendly matches.
 The club has been earning surplus.
-Of late, the y are conducted fraudulently and dividend w s.
-Mr. Cool, a member decided to make a bry Authority to curb the fraudulent activities by romoting cricket vel and friendly ne affairs of the vas paid to its complaint with licence given to the Company.
+Of late, the affairs of the company are conducted fraudulently and dividend was paid to its members.
+Mr. Cool, a member decided to make a complaint with Regulatory Authority to curb the fraudulent activities by cancelling the licence given to the Company.